L5Modular/L5Modular/README.md

   make:module:translation [options] [--] <name>

 Arguments:
-  name                   The name of the class
+  name                   The language short code of the translation

 Options:
       --module[=MODULE]  Generate a translation file in a certain module